theiiienrique/theiiienrique.github.io/docs/wordpress.md

 ## Create a new issue landing page

-Complete the following steps to create a new issue landing page:
+To create a new issue landing page, follow these steps:

 <Stepper>